hemeac/kiwiTechTree/README.md

 Reshuffled tech tree and named the engines.
 Standard B9 Engine Upgrades.
 To Do: Add RealPlume support, but current attempt at a config results in compilation error.
 If Engine Ignitor is installed, adds custom configs.

 ## Kerbal Atomics 1.1.4
 Added B9PS Upgrades to engines.
 Lowered ISPs of some engines in dense atmospheres; "Balanced" the aerospikes and added temporary RealPlume patches to Atomic aerospike engines.
-If installed, adapts the Missing History BKN engine to the same LF/LH2 multimode design as the Kerbal Atomics patch for the Stock NERV and ReStock+ Cherenkov. **Keeps existing configs for Kerbalism.**
+If installed, adapts the Missing History BKN engine to the same LF/LH2 multimode design as the Kerbal Atomics patch for the Stock NERV and ReStock+ Cherenkov.
+Has support for NTRsUseLF extras. **Keeps existing configs for Kerbalism.**

 ## Kerbal Attachment System 1.7
 Reshuffled Tech Nodes.